paulopgss/hikeApp/README.md

 ## Configuração do Ícone Alternativo ##

-1. Abra o aplicativo Trilhas.
+1. Abra o aplicativo Hike.

 2.Acesse as configurações do aplicativo.